 Matt Trachsel dealt with knee pain for about three decades.
-The 42-year-old Jefferson City man was told to “pray for a cure for arthritis,” because otherwise he would need a traditional knee replacement at a very young age and likely would need multiple replacements over his lifetime.
+The 44-year-old Jefferson City man was told to “pray for a cure for arthritis,” because otherwise he would need a traditional knee replacement at a very young age and likely would need multiple replacements over his lifetime.

-One year afterward, Trachsel, a father of seven and a manager at The Builders’ Association, is feeling great about his decision.
+More than two years after his BioJoint surgery, Trachsel, a father of seven and a manager at The Builders’ Association, is feeling great about his decision.
 Here is Matt’s story, in his own words.

 At age 11, I had my first knee surgery.
 I tore the lateral meniscus in my left knee playing football.
 In my younger years, I was extremely active in organized sports, playing football, baseball, basketball and tennis.

 Four years after tearing the meniscus, the articular cartilage above where my meniscus had been began to deteriorate.
 I was diagnosed with osteochondritis and had surgery to help stimulate the blood flow to the dying area of my knee.
 Nine years later and still very active, I was one of the first few to have a new articular cartilage transplant procedure done, called Carticel.
 I underwent surgery again, to get a biopsy of my own cartilage to be sent off and more grown in a lab and then transplanted back into my knee four weeks later.
 I spent eight weeks on crutches, completely non-weight bearing, so the cells could grow.
 The surgery was a success, but I needed to have it cleaned out five years later, as I had small tears from being active in everything.
 Sixteen years later, I was experiencing significant pain and issues that I could no longer tolerate — and I have a very high pain tolerance.